 - First, grantees are in different stages of grant implementation.
 As such, the activities listed may be completed, in progress, or planned for future years.
-The data represent grantees' best estimates based on their approved applications and planned activities. - Second, some grantees represent states with a single authorizer, so their use of funds to support quality authorizing was appropriately limited. - Third, in relation to TA to applicants and quality authorizing, this report represents solely how grantees reported using their TA set-aside funds for these activities.
-In several cases, grantees were engaging in activities presented in this report, but were using funds from their 3% administrative allocation, other federal (non-CSP) funds, or state funds to engage in such activities. - Lastly, it should be noted that for activities related to the use of TA set-aside funds for TA to applicants and quality authorizing, SE grantees were able to select the activities in which they engaged from a menu of options during NCSRC's data collection process.
-In contrast, activities related to ensuring subgrantees were equipped to meet the needs of all students, and specifically students with disabilities and ELs, were derived from SE grantees' responses to open-ended questions.
+The data represent grantees' best estimates based on their approved applications and planned activities. - Second, some grantees represent states with a single authorizer, so their use of funds to support quality authorizing was appropriately limited. - Third, in relation to TA to eligible applicants and for quality authorizing, this report represents solely how grantees reported using their TA set-aside funds for these activities.
+In several cases, grantees were engaging in activities presented in this report but were using funds from their 3% administrative allocation, other federal (non-CSP) funds, or state funds to engage in such activities. - Fourth, data for all FYs 2017, 2018, and 2019 grantees (except New Hampshire) were collected in fall 2020 and January 2021.
+Data for the FY 2020 grantees and New Hampshire were collected in summer 2021. - Lastly, it should be noted that for activities related to the use of TA set-aside funds for TA to eligible applicants and quality authorizing, SE grantees were able to select the activities in which they engaged from a menu of options provided during NCSRC's data collection process.
+In contrast, activities related to ensuring subgrantees were equipped to meet the needs of all students, and specifically students with disabilities and ELs, were derived from grantee responses to open-ended questions.
 As such, data related to meeting the needs of all students may be an under-representation of the activities in which SE grantees are engaged.
 In addition, many SE grantees used other federal, state, and grant funding to engage in activities related to ensuring subgrantees were prepared to meet the needs of all students.